-- · Anticipated growth in loan receivables and interest income - · Changing funding mix and increased funding costs, including: - · expected continued growth in our direct deposits - · a significant increase in the amount of debt outstanding to fund an increase in the size of our liquidity portfolio - $\circ~$ the replacement of existing related party debt with higher cost funding provided by third parties - · a rising interest rate environment - Extended duration of program agreements and expiration of program agreements that are not extended - · Increases in retailer share arrangement payments and other expense under extended program agreements - Stable asset quality and enhancements to allowance for loan loss methodology

-- · Increases in other expense to operate as a fully independent company

-- · Impact of regulatory developments

-- · Increased capital and liquidity levels
+- · Anticipated growth in loan receivables and interest income - Changing funding mix and increased funding costs, including: - · expected continued growth in our direct deposits - the significant increase in the amount of debt outstanding to fund the increase in the size of our liquidity portfolio - the replacement of our historical related party debt funding from GECC with higher cost funding provided by third parties - a rising interest rate environment - · Extended duration of program agreements and expiration of program agreements that are not extended - · Increases in retailer share arrangement payments and other expense under extended program agreements - · Stable asset quality and enhancements to allowance for loan loss methodology - · Increases in other expense to operate as a fully independent company - · Impact of regulatory developments - · Increased capital and liquidity levels following our IPO and in preparation for our separation from GE

 For a discussion of these trends and conditions, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Trends and Conditions" in our Registration Statement.
+For a discussion of how these trends and conditions impacted the three and nine months ended September 30, 2014, see "Results of Operations - For the Three and Nine Months Ended September 30, 2014".